Constitution of The T.E. Lawrence Society (September 2016)

 g.
 Subject to the above provisions, the Committee may make such regulations governing the calling and conduct of general meetings as may be deemed necessary.

 a.
-The income and property of the Society whencesoever derived shall be applied solely towards the promotion of the objects at Clause 2 above and no portion thereof shall be paid or transferred directly or indirectly in any manner by way of profit to any member of the Committee; providing that nothing herein shall prevent the payment in good faith of reasonable and proper out-of-pocket expenses incurred on behalf of the Society.
+The income and property of the Society whencesoever derived shall be applied solely towards the promotion of the objects at Clause 2 above and no portion thereof shall be paid or transferred directly or indirectly in any manner by way of profit to any member of the Committee; provided that nothing herein shall prevent the payment in good faith of reasonable and proper out-of-pocket expenses incurred on behalf of the Society.
 No member of the Executive Committee shall acquire any interest in property belonging to the Society (otherwise than as a Trustee of the Society) or receive remuneration or be interested (otherwise than as a member of the Committee) in any contract entered into by the Committee.

 b.
 The Committee, or its Treasurer on its behalf, shall cause proper books of accounts to be kept with respect to all sums of money received and expended by the Society and the matters in respect of which such receipts and expenditure take place.
 A bank account shall be opened in the name of the Society and any cheques to be signed by two officers of the Committee.

 c.
 The financial year of the Society shall be from 1st July to 30th June following.

-The Committee shall comply with its obligations under the Charities Acts 1992 and 1993 (or any statutory re-enactment or modification of those Acts) with regard to:
+The Committee shall comply with its obligations under the Charities Act 1992 and 1993 (or any statutory re-enactment or modification of those Acts) with regard to:

 i.
 The preparation and transmission to the Charity Commission (“the Commission”), as required by their rules, of an Annual Report, an Annual Return and a Statement of Account.

 ii.
 The keeping of accounting records.